StormKing969/Crime-Forecast/README.md

 This is still a work-in-progress program.

-So far it will just take in the data from the .csv file.
-Then it will convert and plot their occurrence in a specified grid of lengths 331 by 390 onto a .txt file and display their location on the screen.
+The Coordinates Program will just take in the data from the .csv file.
+Then it will convert and plot their occurrence in a specified grid of lengths 331 by 390 onto a .txt file.

-In order to make it work you'll have to download a python package called "PyGame".
-It is available on this website "http://www.lfd.uci.edu/~gohlke/pythonlibs/#pygame".
-Just be sure to download the correct version depend on the python version you are using.
+As for the KMean Program, it will use the data and form 2 clusters in which it will try to look for the best centroid in each one.
+Unfortunately due to the size of the .cvs file, no real centroid will be found.